Peter D. Haas

-Peter D. Haas is an American diplomat who served as the United States ambassador to Bangladesh from March 2022 to July 2024.
+Peter David Haas is an American diplomat who served as the United States ambassador to Bangladesh from March 2022 to July 2024.
 Haas previously served as acting assistant secretary of state for economic and business affairs.

 Education

 Haas earned a Bachelor of Arts degree in German and international studies from Illinois Wesleyan University in 1988 and a Master of Science in economics from the London School of Economics.

 Career

 After joining the United States Foreign Service, Haas was first assigned to the U.S. embassy in Morocco as an economic officer.
 Haas also served as a desk officer for one year in the Foreign, Commonwealth and Development Office and was an economic officer in the Embassy of the United States, London.
 From 2011 to 2014, served as consul general of the United States, Mumbai.
 From 2014 to 2017, Haas worked for the United States mission to the OECD, including as acting permanent representative in 2017 and 2018.
 Haas then relocated to Washington, D.C., where he worked as acting deputy assistant secretary of state for trade policy and negotiations, deputy assistant secretary for trade policy and negotiations, and acting assistant secretary of state for economic and business affairs.